Below is a photographic copy of the original

 in Sky&Telescope.
 This point — shockingly missed

-in the ScAm 2005 April letter contra DR —
+in the ScAm 2005 April contra-DR letter —

 is pivotal for understanding the truth behind the Adams myth:

-the entire purpose for Adams' formerly-mysterious delay was his need
+for Adams' formerly-mysterious delay was his need

 time-consumingly to develop two solutions